wiseguy/earthquakes/README.md

 # earthquakes

-To run locally make sure you have nodejs v12 installed
+To run locally make sure you must have node v16 installed
 =========================
+- npm install
 - npm start

 To run as a container